dariocazzani/self-driving-car-nanodegree/CarND-LaneLines-P1/writeup.md

 #### First solution
 The goal of the project is to find the 2 lane lines at the left and right of the camera.
-At first I tried to avarage value the slope and intercept of all the lines with negative slope and positive slope respectively.
+At first I tried to avarage the value of the slope and intercept of all the lines with negative slope and positive slope respectively.
 This worked well enough for the test images, but not as well for videos.
 The result was pretty noisy and the output would result in lane lines moving around the video stream all the time, or at best, to be very shaky.

 #### Second solution: Discard certain lines
-It is appeared obvious that useful lane lines would not be horizontal, and more in general their slope would be confined to specific values.
+It appeared obvious that useful lane lines would not be horizontal, and more in general their slope would be confined to specific values.
-In order to improve the output of the video lane lines detection, the avarage slope and intercept was calculated only by taking those lines whose slope is between certain limits.
+In order to improve the output of the video lane lines detection, the avarage slope and intercept were calculated only by taking those lines whose slope is between certain limits.
 This has shown huge improvements in the outcome

 #### Third solution: Linear regression instead of avarage
 This step is a minor improvement over the previous one.
-In order to find one line for the negative and positive lane lines, instead of avaraging, I find the best fir by computing a linear regression over the cluster of points defined by the Hough Transform.
+In order to find one line for the negative and positive lane lines, instead of avaraging, I find the best fit by computing a linear regression over the cluster of points defined by the Hough transform.
 See function:
 ##### - find_pos_and_neg_lines
 ##### - get_line_coeff

 #### Final Solution: Use info from previous frame
-Because results were good on the test images, but the results were alwasy "shaky" on videos, I decided to see if was possible to improve the estimation of the line position given the information on the lines at the previous frame.
+Because results were good on the test images, but were alwasy "shaky" on videos, I decided to see if was possible to improve the estimation of the line position given the information of the lines at the previous frame.
 This is justified by the assumption that lane lines don't "move" around too much between each frame.
 Whenever the information for the previous line is available, the current position is calculated by smoothing the estimation with a first order IIR filter. position(t_1) = alpha * position_previous_frame + beta * current_position